seven-lynx/HoundMind/docs/INSTALL.md

 ## A) Raspberry Pi (on the robot)

 If you’re using actual PiDog hardware, install SunFounder’s vendor modules right after OS imaging and basic config, before installing HoundMind dependencies.
-After A0, go to A1 (vendor modules), then A2 (checks/calibration), then A3 (PackMind per model).
+After A0, go to A1 (vendor modules), then A2 (checks/calibration), then A3 (HoundMind per model).

 Raspberry Pi quick index:
 - [A0 — Install Raspberry Pi OS](#a0)